-\textit{SC instability-} We now use CDMFT to compute the superconducting $T_{c}$ at small temperatures. $T_c$ is identified as the temperature where pairing susceptibility $\chi$ diverges in DMFT.
-In Fig.~\ref{fig:chi}f, we plot the inverse of $s-$ wave pairing susceptibility, $\chi ^{-1}$ as a function of $T$ at $U=6, n=0.6$.
+\textit{SC instability-} We now use CDMFT to compute the superconducting $T_{c}$ at low temperatures. $T_c$ is identified as the temperature where pairing susceptibility $\chi$ diverges in CDMFT.
+In Fig.~\ref{fig:chi}d, we plot the inverse of $s-$ wave pairing susceptibility, $\chi ^{-1}$ as a function of $T$ at $U=6, n=0.6$.
 DQMC data available at high temperatures are also presented, where excellent agreement between DMFT and DQMC results can be seen.
-Extrapolating DMFT result of $\chi ^{-1}$ to zero, $\chi ^{-1} \rightarrow 0$, we obtain a superconducting $T_c \approx 0.12t$ for the given parameters in this plot.
+Extrapolating CDMFT result of $\chi ^{-1}$ to zero, $\chi ^{-1} \rightarrow 0$, we obtain a superconducting $T_c \approx 0.12t$ for the given parameters in this plot.
 Repeating the calculations of $T_c$ for different $U$, the $U$-dependence of $T_c$ is obtained in Fig.~\ref{fig:tc}a.
-In this plot, one sees that superconducting $T_c$ (triangles) grows with $U$ in a broad range of $U$, in consistent with the DQMC result ( $V^*$ versus $U$ in Fig.~\ref{fig:chi}d).
+In this plot, one sees that $T_c$ (triangles) grows with $U$ in a broad parameter range, in consistent with the growing tendency of $V^*$ in DQMC result ( Fig.~\ref{fig:illu}d).
 Specifically, escalated $T_c \gtrsim 0.12t$ can be found when $U$ is in the range of $ U \sim (6t,10t)$, namely, when $U$ becomes comparable with bandwidth $W$ ($W=9t$ for 2D triangular lattice), KL SC can be greatly enhanced.
 For comparison, in the magnetic-fluctuation mediated SC in the single-band 2D Hubbard model, the optimal superconducting $T_c$ obtained by CDMFT is commonly less than $T_c \lesssim 0.05t$\cite{fratino2016organizing,maier2019pairfield,liu2025interplay}.
 This means that in terms of the reduced pairing energy scale, $T_c/t$, the strong-coupling KL SC in the trilayer Hubbard model has an intrinsically stronger pairing force than that in the magnetic-fluctuation mediated SC in Hubbard model.